What Is Regulatory Intelligence in the Pharmaceutical Industry?

 Regulatory intelligence is a broad term that varies from industry to industry.
 But, in most cases, it involves a three-step strategy:

-• Leveraging the data analysis to create a targeted action plan to ensure your company's compliance
+- Leveraging the data analysis to create a targeted action plan to ensure compliance.

 All industries must maintain regulatory compliance.
-While the life sciences industry is no exception, pharmaecutical companies are particularly under pressure to monitor the changes taking place in the regulated landscape, and respond to them accordingly.
+While the life sciences industry is no exception, pharmaceutical companies are particularly under pressure to monitor the changes in the regulated landscape, and respond accordingly.

-Increasing complexities surrounding variables like product developement, clinical trials and technological innovations make the pharmaceutical industry one of the most heavily regulated.
+Increasing complexities surrounding variables like product development, clinical trials and technological innovations make the pharmaceutical industry one of the most heavily regulated.

 Regulatory Intelligence in Pharmaceuticals

-The pharmaceutical industry is one of the most heavily scrutinized and regulated sectors worldwide, and it isn't difficult to imagine why; pharmaceuticals can have devastating health effects if not thoroughly researched and monitored for quality and safety.
+The pharmaceutical industry is one of the most heavily scrutinized and regulated sectors worldwide.
+Pharmaceuticals can have devastating health effects if not thoroughly researched and monitored for quality and safety.

-Although it takes work to understand and stay updated on the requirements of pharmaceutical compliance, the effort is well worth it.
-With a strong understanding of the regulatory landscape, companies empower themselves to avoid specific hazards, and develop proper plans and protocols to mitigate compliance risk.
+Although it takes work to maintain pharmaceutical compliance, the effort is well worth it.
+With a strong understanding of the legal requirements expected of them, companies empower themselves to avoid hazards, and develop proper plans and protocols to mitigate compliance risk.

 Regulatory Intelligence Professionals in the Industry

-Because regulatory compliance is so critical in the pharmaceutical industry, most companies have specialized departments or teams focused on both regulatory intelligence and compliance management, or on regulatory change management.
+Because regulatory compliance is so critical in the pharmaceutical industry, most companies have specialized departments or teams focused on both regulatory intelligence and compliance management.
+This is often referred to as regulatory change management.

-These teams are charged with learning about external compliance requirements, and staying up to date on all changes -- these days, usually with the help of regulatory change software.
-When critical changes occur, this team shares information, as needed, with the appropriate stakeholders in the organization.
+These teams are charged with learning about external compliance requirements, and staying up to date on all changes -- these days, usually with the help of legislative tracking software.
+When critical developments occur, this team shares information, as needed, with the appropriate stakeholders in the organization.

 These departments vary from company to company, but they usually include team members specialized in legal and regulatory compliance.
 Larger companies usually have dedicated teams with multiple full-time employees whose jobs revolve around compliance.